-The fell into a slow, easy rhythm that belied the heat burning off their skin.
+They fell into a slow, easy rhythm that belied the heat burning off their skin.
 McKay’s hands clenched on John’s thighs as he lifted his hips.
-The air swept around them stirred up by the fluttering of John’s wings behind him.
+The air swept around them, stirred up by the sweep of John’s wings behind him.
 “So good,” John whispered, his words slurring with pleasure and relief.
 “Love this, love you.”

 Rodney sat up and wrapped his arms around John’s back just under his wings.
 He nuzzled against Sheppard’s throat and groaned out his shock and pleasure.
 “You’re everything to me, John.
 Everything.”

 John curled into him, hitching closer and clenching down on Rodney’s cock as his wings retreated into his back.
-He shivered minutely as McKay rolled them on the lounger, pulling out of his ass as they shifted, and put him on his back.
-The scientist was sliding back into him before John had time to voice a complaint.
+He shuddered as McKay rolled them on the lounger, pulling out of his ass as they shifted, and put him on his back.
+McKay was sliding back into him before John had time to voice a complaint.
 He hitched his legs up to Rodney’s broad shoulders and curled his hands around the edges of the lounger for purchase.